claimed-framework/component-library/README.md

 ## Contributing to CLAIMED
 Interested in helping make the NLP editor better?
 We encourage you to take a look at our [Contributing](CONTRIBUTING.md) page.

+## Tools for Data Sciense
+I have added this three lines for the purpose of practicing the GitHub-Fork lesson This is from the GitHub-Fork lesson demo in Tools for Data Sciense course